There are a few significant factors that facility managers need to consider when determining the building management system price:

 Vykon Building and Energy

-Building Automation System Legacy Upgrade
+Building Management System Legacy Upgrade

+Their goal is to help extend the life of the existing building management system and preserve as much of the initial investment as possible.
 A professional may also be able to provide a migration path that allows for an upgrade over time.

-Benefits to Legacy Building Automation System Upgrades
+Benefits of Legacy Building Automation System Upgrades

 Some of the key benefits of upgrading a legacy system include: